Muqaddimah: Assessment of various civilizations

 While discussing his "new science", now associated with the social sciences, Ibn Khaldūn states that no other author before him, as far as he was aware, had written about it.
 However, he was aware that much knowledge of the past had been lost, and thus he was open to the possibility that someone might have anticipated him but that their work had not survived:

 Perhaps they have written exhaustively on this topic, and their work did not reach us.
 There are many sciences.
 There have been numerous sages among the nations of mankind.
 The knowledge that has not come down to us is larger than the knowledge that has.
 Where are the sciences of the Persians that ‘Umar ordered to be wiped out at the time of the conquest?
 Where are the sciences of the Chaladaeans, the Syrians and the Babylonians, and the scholarly products and results that were theirs?
 Where are the sciences of the Copts, their predecessors?
 The sciences of only one nation, the Greeks, have come down to us, because they were translated through Al-Ma'mun's efforts.
 He was successful in this direction because he had many translators at his disposal and spent much money in this connection.

 Ibn Khaldūn characterized Aristotle as "the First Teacher", for his having "improved the methods of logic and systematized its problems and details".

-Arab and Persian civilizations

-Ibn Khaldun makes a clear distinction between two types of Arab people: those who are of ethnic Arab descent, and ethnically non-Arab populations who are Arab by language.
-He never refers to that final group as being Arabs, and instead refers to them by their ethnicity or places of origin (i.e. 'Persians' or 'the inhabitants of Egypt').
+Nomadic and sedentary societies